gumaerc-testorg/9.17-spring-2013/content/pages/lecture-notes.md

 {{< tableclose >}}

-"MATLAB and Simulink are registered trademarks of The MathWorks, Inc. See {{% resource_link "9ffb6bf7-f353-4ea2-a8e6-819a3f6c1f28" "www.mathworks.com/trademarks" %}} for a list of additional trademarks.
+"MATLAB and Simulink are registered trademarks of The MathWorks, Inc. See [www.mathworks.com/trademarks](http://www.mathworks.com/trademarks) for a list of additional trademarks.
 Other product or brand names may be trademarks or registered trademarks of their respective holders."